CyrilFind/til/Swift/delegates.md

 }
 ````
 ## Delegate Class
-Now we add it to the other class, so that it has to implement `someViewControllerAction()`:
+And we need to add it to the other class, so that it has to implement `someViewControllerAction()`:

 ```` Swift
 class OtherClass : MotherClass, SomeViewControllerDelegate {